tigerater/researchtool/src/apis/licensing/README.md

 # licensing

-> Licensing API to view and manage licenses for your domain
+> Views and manages licenses for your domain.

 ## Installation